poetix/thelastinstance/content/posts/comus.md

   - autism
   - anne carson
 ---
 > Language of occasion has here fallen
 > into occurrence of outcry, reactive
 > outcry, like a treatable depression
 >
 > that happens not to respond.
 If fate,
-> then fated like autism."
+> then fated like autism.
 >
 > _Geoffrey Hill, "Scenes from Comus"_